darrenpunk/Complete-Transfers-Uploader/replit.md

 ✓ **Collapsible template interface**: Template categories now use accordion interface with expand/collapse functionality and template counts
 ✓ **Dual-page PDF output**: PDF generation includes second page with artwork displayed on selected garment background color ✓ **Individual Garment Color Assignment**: Each logo can now have its own garment color selection independent of project default, with multi-color PDF visualization showing each logo on its assigned background color
+✓ **White Element Display Fix**: Resolved critical issue where white fills (rgb(100%, 100%, 100%)) and light elements were invisible due to aggressive CSS hiding rules and server-side removal

 ## User Preferences